-The 18th card of the Major Arcana depicts the moon with a face within.
-A dog and a wofl howl at the moon which appears above two stone towers.
+The Moon in the Tarot is the 18th card of the Major Arcana and it is depicted with a face within.
+A dog and a wolf howl at the moon which appears above two stone towers.
 In the foreground a crustacean emerges from the water onto land.
 A path leads from the water and weaves its way between the animals and towers into the mountains beyond.

 When we look up at the Moon, it is the reflected light of the sun we see.
 It is apt that within this card, there is such a strong resemblence between the moon and the sun.
 The Moon is decorated with the rays of the sun and even within the Moon, is the familiar shape of the crescent suggesting that the full orb is actually the sun.
 A face within appears confused and deep in thought.
 We only get to see half the face, much like we only see a faint reflection of the sun’s light in the Moon.